alinex/node-monitor/README.md

 - remote - the remote server, there to run the sensor
 - interface - the interface to analyze
 - time - measurement time in seconds
-- warn - the javascript code to check for warn status
+- warn - the javascript code to check for warn status (default: 'errors > 50%')
-- fail - the javascript code to check for fail status (default: 'free is 0')
+- fail - the javascript code to check for fail status (default: 'errors > 99%')

 The resulting report part may look like: